zaporylie/php-vipps/README.md

 From now you can use client as usual.

+## Stability

+`zaporylie/vipps` package has pre-releases only as VIPPS API development has not been finalized just yet.
+As soon as DNB decide to release stable version of their API this package will get its first stable release too.

 ## References
 - [API documentation]
 - [Read more about VIPPS on Wikipedia][Wikipedia]